ARTICLE CATEGORIES

 Tips for Internal Use

 It is important to realize that people consume essential oils all day without even realizing it.
-Where do you think your processed foods get their flavor from!
+Where do you think your processed foods get their flavor from?

 Foods Containing “Artificial Flavors” and “Spices” do not Contain Oils

-Foods Containing “Natural Flavors” do Contain Oils
+Foods Containing “Natural Flavors” May Contain Oils

 By letting common sense be our guide, I propose some tried and true tips on how to take essential oils internally.